 'Parents must have left.'
 I thought.
 If Junior said that while Jeanne was here, she'd get in trouble for giving me "Negative vibes."

 I quickly slipped on a pair of blue jean shorts and a white tee with the letters of 'Love' written in their own peace sign.
 I lastly grabbed my black and pink tennis shoes and ran out of the room with different socks, not even caring.

-I ran to the kitchen where Junior was using her tablet as a movie stand.
+I ran into the kitchen where Junior was using two books and her tablet as a movie stand.
 "Titanic" Was the movie being played, even though she was supposed to read about it.

 "There's a piece of toast in the microwave if you want it."
 She said.
 Not bothering to look up.
 She was wearing a blue crop top with the words "Stop staring" written in cursive across.
 And black jeans.

 I look in the microwave to see a half eatin piece of toast, and the rest was wet.
 I didn't even care, I just closed the door and propped myself against it to put on my shoes.

 "Are you going to say thank you?"
 Jun asked me.
 Whipping her head around, just in time to see me stomp down to put on my last shoe.